Exclusive: The secret documents that help explain the Qatar crisis.

 "Their demands -- that Qatar close down Al Jazeera, force the breakup of families, and pay 'compensation' -- are demands that bear no relation to the Riyadh agreements," he added.
 "Further, at no point did Saudi Arabia or the UAE use the mechanisms in the Riyadh agreement to communicate their concerns to Qatar."

-Al Thani said that the current list of demands put to Qatar "represent an unwarranted and unprecedented attack on Qatar's sovereignty, and it is for that reason that they have been rejected by Qatar and condemned by the international community."
+Al-Thani said that the current list of demands put to Qatar "represent an unwarranted and unprecedented attack on Qatar's sovereignty, and it is for that reason that they have been rejected by Qatar and condemned by the international community."

 "This crisis was triggered by a hacking, fabricated statements, and a coordinated media campaign against Qatar," he said.
 "From the beginning, Saudi Arabia and the UAE have attempted to conceal facts from the general public, including their own citizens, going so far as to block Al Jazeera and other media outlets within their borders."

+"The four states emphasize that the 13 demands submitted to the Qatari government were to fulfill their previous pledges and commitments and that the demands were originally stated in the Riyadh Agreement, its mechanism and the Supplementary Agreement and are fully in line with the spirit of what was agreed upon," the countries stated.

+Qatar responded with a statement from Al-Thani that argued the demands issued last month "bore no relation to the Riyadh agreements."

-The documents hint at longstanding tensions between the countries in the GCC.
+The documents from 2013 and 2014 hint at longstanding tensions between the countries in the GCC.

 In March 2014, for instance, Saudi Arabia, the UAE and Bahrain withdrew their ambassadors from Qatar because they alleged Qatar was not implementing the first agreement's pledge not to interfere in other countries' internal affairs.

-But the agreements also appear to be an attempt to improve relations.
+The agreements also appear to be an attempt to improve relations.
 Citing "extensive deliberations in which they conducted a full revision of what taints the relations between the [Gulf Cooperation] Council states," the first agreement states that the parties agreed to "abolish whatever muddies the relations."

 But the agreements also provide new insight to help explain why nine Middle Eastern countries, led by Saudi Arabia, cut ties with Qatar in June over its alleged support of terrorism.

-Note: UPDATE: This story has been edited for clarity and to add the text of the supplemental agreement signed by countries' foreign ministers.